-1. Why is the Trust having an election?
+1. Why does the Trust hold Governor elections?

 The Trust holds Governor Elections each year to fill any vacant seats on our Council of Governors and/or to open up seats in relation to those Governors whose term of office is ending.